Skip to main content

 His clarity of thought, leadership and dedication to his field will be missed.

-Over her 20 years with UD, Dr. Susan Davis has made countless contributions to the Department of Psychology and the University as a whole.
+Over her 20 years with UD, Dr. Susan Davis made countless contributions to the Department of Psychology and the University as a whole.

-Dr. Dennis Doyle has accomplished a lot in his time at UD.
+Dr. Dennis Doyle accomplished a lot in his time at UD.
 Here are just a few of the highlights:

 • Internationally recognized scholar: Received grants from the German government for research and was a guest lecturer at several German universities, cultivating some of UD's relationships there.
 Also, co-convener of the international Ecclesiological Investigations group and planned international conferences.